Ready to Flamingle: DIY Pink Flamingo Costume

 DIY flamingo costume by southern lifestyle blogger Stephanie Ziajka from Diary of a Debutante, DIY pink flamingo costume tutorial, flamingo Halloween costume, cute DIY Halloween costumes, diy costumes for adults

 Just so y’all have it all in one place, here’s everything I used to create this pink flamingo costume.
-Again, you can substitute felt for foam sheets, use more or less pink feather boas, and skip the headpiece altogether if you so choose.
+Again, you can substitute felt for foam sheets, use more or less pink feather boas, and skip the headpiece altogether if you prefer.

 Just a warning– your pets will be very interested in the pink feathers.
 Once you’re done making your costume, grab the vacuum and pick up all the stray fuzz, feathers, and foam scraps.
 Trust me, post-Halloween vet visits aren’t fun.